Optimal - The Blog

 By Beth Ellen DiLuglio, MS, RDN, LDN

-It is well known and widely accepted that what we choose to eat has a profound and lasting impact on our health.
+It is well-known and widely accepted that what we choose to eat has a profound and lasting impact on our health.
 This universal truth is especially relevant in times of immune challenge.

 An abundance of research recognizes the critical role that nutrition plays in immunity.[1]
-“Many foods or food-derived materials improve or enhance immune functions in a wide range of human subjects; and foods with immune-modulating activities affect either innate or acquired [adaptive] immunity.”[2]
+“Many foods or food-derived materials improve or enhance immune functions in a wide range of human subjects, and foods with immune-modulating activities affect either innate or acquired [adaptive] immunity.”[2]

-Nutrients specifically relevant to immune function include vitamins A, folate, B2, B6, B12, C, D, and E; zinc; copper, magnesium, iron, and selenium.[3]
+Nutrients relevant to immune function include vitamins A, folate, B2, B6, B12, C, D, and E; zinc; copper, magnesium, iron, and selenium.[3]
 [4] [5] “Practically all forms of immunity may be affected by deficiencies in one or more of these nutrients.”[6]

 Researchers recognize and confirm that: [7]